nebulade/encfs/README.md

 This node module is a wrapper around the encfs deamon.
 It relies on encfs being present on the system.
-If present, the module works on Linux and MacOS.
+If present, the module should work on Linux and MacOS, if not please report a bug.

 Installation